JieyuZ2/wrench/README.md

 ## 🔧 New
 **3/18/22**
-1. Wrench is avilable on [ws-benchmark](https://pypi.org/project/ws-benchmark/) now, using `pip install ws-benchmark` to qucik install.
+1. Wrench is available on [ws-benchmark](https://pypi.org/project/ws-benchmark/) now, using `pip install ws-benchmark` to qucik install.

 **2/13/22**